infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Elements of Training
 - [^2]According to Miracle Foundation's approach, Anwesha underwent a complete training in areas of supporting family culture rights of the child, attachment, discipline techniques, childdevelopment, health care – preventative & curative, gender roles, sexual abuseprevention, communication skills, conflict resolution and stress management.
-(Page 11)
+- [^9]Cultural, social, gender and religious sensitisation should also be assured.
+Training in dealing appropriately with challenging behaviour, including conflict resolution techniques and means to prevent acts of harm or self-harm, should be provided to all care staff  employed by the institutions’ management.
+In (Page 29)

 # Caregiver support
 - [^2]For Miracle Foundation.
 ‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concernsand feel acknowledged as being important.